Modularity Optimization

 Running the Modularity Optimization algorithm in stream mode:

-CALL gds.beta.modularityOptimization.stream('myGraph', { relationshipWeightProperty: 'weight' })
+CALL gds.modularityOptimization.stream('myGraph', { relationshipWeightProperty: 'weight' })

 YIELD nodeId, communityId